-Cambridge Lease (Continued)

-landlord (the Partnership Interest).
-The Company has the right, for a period of three years following completion of the building, to sell the Partnership Interest back to certain limited partners of the Cambridge landlord for a price equal to the greater of (i) the aggregate cash contribution made by the Company to the Cambridge landlord or (ii) the fair market value of the Partnership Interest at the time.
+The Company has entered into an amendment to the lease for its Cambridge facility pursuant to which, among other things, the Company has elected to treat \$5,450,000 of its payments for a portion of the costs of the construction of the leased premises (primarily relating to tenant improvements) as contributions to the capital of the Cambridge landlord in exchange for a limited partnership interest in the Cambridge landlord (the Partnership Interest).
+The Company has the right, for a period of three years following completion of the building, to sell the Partnership Interest back to certain limited partners of the Cambridge landlord for a price equal to the greater of (i) the total \$5,450,000 paid for the Partnership Interest at the time.
 The assets of these limited partners are limited to their investment in the Cambridge landlord.
 The Cambridge landlord is an affiliate of three directors of the Company.